Deeping-coomb

 From Tolkien Gateway

-The Deeping-coomb was a deep, well-defended valley in the northern White Mountains that held Helm's Deep and the castle of the Hornburg.
-The site of an important battle, the Battle of the Hornburg, during the War of the Ring.[1]
+The Deeping-coomb was the site of an important battle, the Battle of the Hornburg, during the War of the Ring.[5]

 Etymology

-The name has the sense "the deep valley belonging to the Helm's Deep" to which it led.[2]
+The name has the sense the "deep valley belonging to the Deep" to which it led.[6]

-Coomb means "deep valley", occurring in English place-names in the forms -comb, -cumb, -combe.[2]
+A Coomb is a "deep valley", occurring frequently in English place-names in the forms -comb, -cumb, -combe, etc.[7]

 See also